 Feeling questions seem to be a goto (I know I’ve used them too often, and I’m not sure how I feel about that.)

-The “feeling question” acts as if the environment was forcing a feeling, seeing you as passive or impotent to the events, and your involvement.
+The “feeling question” acts as if the environment forces a feeling, seeing you as passive or impotent to the events and your involvement.

-Feelings generate from the interaction between you and other people, or you and the team, or the organization.
-AND you can accept or reframe your feelings; this is what supports the reframing of “What pleased you about the way you handled that?”
+Feelings generate from the interaction between you and other people, you and the team, or the organization.
+AND you can accept or reframe your feelings; this supports the reframing of “What pleased you about the way you handled that?”

 The response to that question may not even be your feelings.

-It might be ways you coped, strategies used, how you handle the conversation, or navigating the meeting.
+It might be ways you coped, strategies used, handled the conversation, or navigating the meeting.
 Returning to the question above, “what did you notice that showed your progress?”